William Hill Opens Sportsbook At Grand Victoria Casino In Illinois

 Written By Derek Helling on August 3, 2020Last Updated on June 23, 2021

-Before Saturday, Illinois bettors only had one legal sports betting option.
-However, over the weekend, William Hill Illinois increased that number to two, at least for retail betting.
+Until Saturday, Illinois bettors were limited to only one legal sports betting option.
+However, William Hill Illinois expanded the options over the weekend, bringing the total to two, at least for retail betting.

-Over the weekend, William Hill Sportsbook launched its betting windows at Grand Victoria Casino in Elgin.
-This is a precursor to future expansion.
+William Hill Sportsbook officially opened its betting windows at Grand Victoria Casino in Elgin over the weekend, marking the beginning of future expansion plans.

 information about the William Hill Illinois Sportsbook, which is now available

-The inaugural bet at the book on Saturday was ceremonial, but that was as far as it went.
-The event that the bet was based on, the game between the Cincinnati Reds and Detroit Tigers, was ultimately cancelled due to rain.
+The first bet placed at the book on Saturday was purely symbolic, as the anticipated game between the Cincinnati Reds and Detroit Tigers was called off due to inclement weather.

-However, bettors should not view this as a negative indication.
-The area is equipped with all necessary facilities, including:
+Nonetheless, bettors should not interpret this as a negative sign.
+The region is well-equipped with all essential amenities, such as:

 There are three bets windows, though only two are currently in use to allow for social distance.

-• There are long-term seating options available for watching gymnastics.
+• There are seating options for watching gymnastics that are available for the long term.

 • numerous high-definition displays

-The start of William Hill’s retail operations in Illinois is crucial to the initiation of its online component.
-State law in Illinois mandates that bettors intending to place wagers online must register their accounts in person.
+The beginning of William Hill’s retail presence in Illinois is essential for the launch of its online platform.
+Illinois law requires individuals who want to bet online to first register their accounts in person.

-The company has not disclosed a specific date for the William Hill Illinois app and website to go live, but it is part of the brand’s plan.
+The company has not announced a set launch date for the William Hill Illinois app and website, but it is included in the brand’s overall strategy.

-Considering BetRivers is currently the only individual in the state, it is likely to be the next authorized online casino operator.
-However, there is some resistance in this area for William Hill.
+BetRivers is currently the sole player in the state and is positioned to become the next authorized online casino operator.
+However, William Hill faces some resistance in this market.

 Playing in Illinois for subsequent place electronically

-PointsBet has a management services contract with that facility.
-Last month, the IGB granted PointsBet a license to operate Hawthorne’s online and retail sports betting platform.
+PointsBet has a management services agreement with the facility.
+The IGB recently approved PointsBet for a license to run Hawthorne’s online and retail sports betting platform.

-The IGB has granted similar licenses to DraftKings and FanDuel.
-DraftKings appears to be the nearest to launch among the two, apparently only awaiting licensing from the IGB for its facility partner, the Casino Queen in East St. Louis.
+Both DraftKings and FanDuel have been granted similar licenses by the IGB.
+DraftKings seems to be closer to launching than FanDuel, as it is only waiting for licensing from the IGB for its facility partner, the Casino Queen in East St. Louis.